ziyenl/aws/README.md

 Project | Files | Description
 ---|--- | ---
-1. | food/scrape.py | extracts images from foodnetwork.co.uk for a given ingredient type and store them in S3 Bucket.
+1. Scraping Food Website with S3 | food/scrape.py | extracts images from foodnetwork.co.uk for a given ingredient type and store them in S3 Bucket.
 This uses BeautifulSoup, boto3 and python.

-## food/scrape.py
+## Scraping Food Website with S3

 To use, just install boto3 and BeautifulSoup on EC2 agent.
 Subsequently, schedule for scrape.py to run with the specify ingredient.